assessment SERVICES

 Is this a "real" diagnosis?

 Yes.
+Your assessment provider's is a clinical specialist licensed in your state to assess and diagnose mental health conditions.
 Any diagnosis resulting from your assessment experience is official and becomes a HIPAA-protected part of your healthcare records.
 You control who will have access to this diagnostic information going forward.

 Who is providing the assessment?

-Assessment services are provided by appropriately licensed and trained clinical mental health professionals or clinical-trainees under their supervision.
+Assessment services are provided by clinical professional counselors who are certified specialists in Autism, ADHD, and telehealth services or clinical-trainees under their supervision.
 The specific qualifications of your assessment provider will be available as part of your report.

 What can I do with my assessment report?